lawrencegripper/ebpf-cgroup-firewall/README.md

 get detailed information.

 Logs include correlating the request back to the `pid` and `cmdline` which caused it to be made, along with `ruleSource` and `ruleSourceComment` which explain why it was blocked.

+`pid` will be `-1` if the eBPF has been unable to correlate the request to a process.

 ### Examples